mvanger/Solr-Rails-3.2-Example/README.md

 My goal was to make an app that worked with Rails 3.2, Amazon AWS/S3, and Solr for indexing (searching) PDF files.

-To get started, check out this repo and install the needed gems:
+To get started, check out this repo and install the needed gems.
+Beware that its around 40MB because of all the .jar files in the /solr/lib directory.

 ```
 git clone git@github.com:tibbon/Solr-Rails-3.2-Example.git
 cd Solr-Rails-3.2-Example